I am a doctor who practices integrative medicine.

 I’m also an Aspie.

-In Functional Medicine circles, the name Dr Mark Hyman is very familiar and respected.
+In progressive, inclusive medicine circles, the name Dr Mark Hyman is very familiar and respected.
 He has also been one of my own role models.
 Indeed, he’s quite knowledgeable, and most of what he says is spot-on.

 Recently, I wanted to see what he had to say about autism.
 Naturally, I googled “mark hyman autism” and I came upon one of his articles on autism.
 His article claims that the medical community has it wrong, that genetics are not involved.
 He goes on to say that some of his pediatric patients have recovered/overcome their autism, by healing their gut, balancing their immune system, eliminating problem foods, and removing heavy metals, etc.